Jason-nzd/countdown-scraper/readme.md

 Playwright must also be installed when running for the first time with `npx playwright install`.

-The program can now be tested in dry run mode without any further setup using `npm run dry`.
+The program can now be tested in dry run mode without any further setup using `npm run dev`.

 ## Optional Setup